tombch/pyqubits/README.md

 ```
 Welcome to CmdQuantum, a terminal-based quantum computing simulator.
 To see a list of available commands, enter '##' and then press tab twice.
-Enter 'help' or '-h' for more information regarding commands.
+Enter 'help' for more information regarding commands.
-To quit the program, enter 'quit' or '-q'.
+To close the program, enter 'quit'.

-#~: new q .qubits=2 .preset=zero
+#~: new q .qubits=2 .vector=0
 #~: state q
 State vector for q [0]:
  q = (1+0j) |00>